Albert0i/Redis-Vector-Set/README.md

 #### Epilogue
 "To learn from comparison." is my motto.
-Previously, I wrote a small article on [Redis Vector Search](https://github.com/Albert0i/RedisVectorSearch) to show how to use [Redis Query Engine](https://redis.io/docs/latest/develop/ai/search-and-query/) do do Vector Search.
+Previously, I wrote a small article on [Redis Vector Search](https://github.com/Albert0i/RedisVectorSearch) to show how to use [Redis Query Engine](https://redis.io/docs/latest/develop/ai/search-and-query/) do Vector Search.
 It is reasonable to reuse the code and data.

 `loadData.js` with Redis Query Engine:
 ```